uno28/xArm-Work/README.md

 # xArm-Work
-This contains all the work I did for the Music Through Motion semester I did at GT:
+This contains all the work I did for the Music Through Motion semester I did at GT (Spring 2022):

 It has multiple Max patches which I cycled through before settling on the final patch- which is labeled as Complete9xArms.
 There are multiple Python files which have my code for receiving and sending data over UDP.